 As anyone who suffers from insomnia can attest, a little bit of self-love goes a long way in helping you catch some Z’s.
 The flip side is true as well: masturbation also helps you wake up in the morning.
+According to our survey, the former is much more common.

 What gives?
 How is it possible that masturbating can both help you fall asleep and wake you up?
 Just what the hell is going on in your brain that’s causing these two seemingly opposite reactions from the exact same activity?